Remember the Opioid Crisis? Here’s an Update.

 Infusion day if often easier if you wear comfortable clothes, especially if your treatment takes a while.
 Whatever you decide to wear, make sure your arms are easily accessible.
 You don’t want your clothes to get in the way of your IV.
 Infusion suites may be chilly, so you might want to bring a scarf or blanket.

 Infusion treatments can take a couple of hours.
 Instead of just sitting during that time, be prepared with podcasts, books, coloring books or episodes of your favorite show.
 These activities help the time go faster and can give you a more enjoyable infusion experience.

 Getting infusion therapy can be intimidating or uncomfortable.
 Find a way to make infusion day a little better with your favorite snack or another way to treat yourself.
 Be sure to give yourself plenty of time to rest on the days you have treatment and don’t hesitate to call your doctor of pharmacist if something doesn’t feel right afterwards.

-At Amber Pharmacy, we want to provide the best resources for patients to manage their UC.
+At Amber Specialty Pharmacy, we want to provide the best resources for patients to manage their UC.
 These nutrition and infusion therapy tips will hopefully make it easier to deal with UC but they are not a substitute for medical advice from your doctor.
-For more information about how to manage your UC condition, talk to your doctor or contact your Amber Pharmacy pharmacist.
+For more information about how to manage your UC condition, talk to your doctor or contact your Amber Specialty Pharmacy pharmacist.